sanskrit/raw_etexts/mixed/gretil_devanAgarI/5_poetry/2_kavya/abhinanda_ramacharitamahakavya_1-3.md

----
++++
-title: 'Abhinanda: Ramacaritamahakavya, 1-3'
+title = "Abhinanda: Ramacaritamahakavya, 1-3"

----
++++

 ## Intro

 Abhinanda: Ramacaritamahakavya, 1-3

 Abhinanda:
 Ramacaritamahakavya, 1-3 (to be continued)

 Based on the edition by K.S.
 Ramaswami Sastri Siromani:
 Ramacarita of Abhinanda.
 Baroda: Oriental Institute, 1930.
 Gaekwad's Oriental Series No. XLVI.

-Input by Harunaga Isaacson
+E-text prepared by Harunaga Isaacson

-ANALYTIC TEXT VERSION (BHELA conventions)
+TEXT IN PAUSA (sentence Sandhi resolved)

 THIS TEXT FILE IS FOR REFERENCE PURPOSES ONLY!
 COPYRIGHT AND TERMS OF USAGE AS FOR SOURCE FILE.

 Text converted to Unicode (UTF-8).
 (This file is to be used with a UTF-8 font and your browser's VIEW configuration
 set to UTF-8.)